- Privacy Release (FERPA)

 How and when financial aid is distributed

-Financial aid will be post to a student's account based on the number of credit hours you are enrolled in as of 11:59pm May 20, 2013.
+Financial aid will be post to a student's account based on the number of credit hours you are enrolled in as of 11:59 pm CST September 3, 2014 for fall semester and 11:59 pm CST January 22, 2015 for spring semester.
 Classes dropped or added after this date will not be considered for financial aid eligibility.

 - Part-term classes dropped before their start date may result in the repayment of financial aid received or the reduction of aid awarded.